WHERNTO: wellnes erudite righton

 3.4 Organoid Immune Co-Culture Models for Cancer Vaccines

-- Discovery: Tumor organoids co-cultured with autologous peripheral blood lymphocytes simulated the tumor immune microenvironment (TIME).
+- Discovery: Tumor organoids co-cultured with autologous peripheral blood lymphocytes simulated the tumor immune microenvironment (TIME), assessing individual responses to checkpoint inhibitors and CAR-T cell therapies.

 - Validation: Identified tumor-specific antigens with high immunogenicity, enabling the design of personalized cancer vaccines.